 How does ChatGPT work?
 You’ve probably used it — typed something in, got a surprisingly coherent answer back, and wondered how ChatGPT works under the hood.
 It doesn’t search the web like Google.
 It doesn’t run a script.
 And it’s clearly not just copying and pasting from somewhere.

+The short answer: ChatGPT is a text prediction system that generates responses word by word, shaped by human feedback to feel helpful.
 Most explanations go either too deep (transformer architectures, attention heads) or too shallow (“it’s like autocomplete”).
 This guide aims for the useful middle: accurate enough to actually change how you use it, plain enough that you don’t need a computer science degree.
-Once you understand what’s happening under the hood, you’ll use ChatGPT more effectively — and get burned by it a lot less often.

 📋 Table of Contents